Bizcaps Pty Limited

 • The right to a safe working environment,

-• The right to an appropriate level of holiday and cover for period of sickness,
+• The right to an appropriate level of holiday leave and cover for period of sickness,

 • The freedom to complain directly via our whistleblowing policy free of charge, if they believe that they are not being fairly treated or have any other concerns.